-However local agents reiterate, Brighton’s best homes are hidden, in streets off the suburb’s “Golden Mile” – which starts at Head Street to the north and ends at the Royal Brighton Yacht Club to the south.
+However local agents reiterate, Brighton’s best homes are hidden, in streets off the suburb’s “Golden Mile” – which starts at Head St to the north and end at the Royal Brighton Yacht Club.

-Kay & Burton Brighton director Stewart Lopez says Seacombe Grove – an odd T-shaped street between St Kilda Street and the Seacombe Grove Beach – would rank as Brighton’s best.
+Kay & Burton Brighton’s Stewart Lopez said Seacombe Grove – a T-shaped street between St Kilda Street and the Seacombe Grove Beach – would rank as the suburb’s best.

-Some homes in the small street have direct access to the beach, with the biggest – that of Crazy John founder John Ilhan – measuring more than 100 square and occupying two street frontages.
+Some dwellings have direct access to the waterfront with the biggest – that of Crazy John founder John Ilhan – measuring more than 100 square internally and occupying two blocks.

-Other streets ranked as Brighton’s best include St Ninians Road, Moule Avenue and Glyndon Avenue.
+Other roads ranked as amongst Brighton’s best are St Ninians Rd, Moule Ave and Glyndon Ave.

-He said property values in Brighton have been increasing at a far greater pace than metropolitan Melbourne – with Brighton’s Golden Mile precinct a clear star performer.
+Mr Lopez said the property values have been increasing at a far greater pace than metropolitan Melbourne – with the Golden Mile precinct a clear star performer.

-Earlier this year, it was reported two apartments in St Ninians Road, to be integrated into one monster apartment, sold to the Gianarelli family for a price speculated to be more than $11 million – prices one would normally consider for a sprawling estate.
+Earlier this year, it was reported two apartments in St Ninians Rd, to be integrated, sold to the Gianarelli family for c$11m-plus.

 The answer as to which is Toorak’s best streets depends on what side of the fence you sit.
 Or at least what side of Toorak Road.

 Marshall White director John Bongiorno says while Albany Road houses some of Toorak’s highest profile residents, the street is not without its fair share of more understated “AAA-quality” contenders.